rudinyu/XFramework-public/README.md

 it consists of two Base.
 1)Network 2)Web-Application We have Tried to Develop a Semi-Automated Interpreter that its main Goal is Making the routines easier P.Tester its Written Python3 Although Some Of the 3rd party tools are writen c/c++/Ruby/bash/python2

-## About Xframework Public Version
-### Functions and Tools
-- Network Scanner
+### Xframework Community Edition
+The Xframework Works Based On "OWASP" Methodology and Follows the Most of its Tools Have Been Developed With respecto to  "Open-Source-Penetration-Testing-Guide".
+Two Other "Experimental" Penetration Testing Framework Are Under Development under names of :
+* "XFramwork Dark" Audits and Tests Based on "OSSTMM"
+* "XFramework Infimum" For Analyzing "SIEM/IPS/IDS/FIREWALL" Logs/Events
+##### Network Attacker Functionality
   - Network Scanning For Open/Filter Ports
   - Standard Checks With Using Plugins For TELENT/SSH/SMB/SQL-SERVER/WEB-PORTS
   - Bruteforce Services
+##### Core Attacker Functionality
 - X-Attacker Core
   - Information Gathering
   - CMS Identifier (More Than 120 CMS)
   - WAF Testing (Enumeration, Limited Firewall Bypass Recommendation)
   - CMS-ENUMERATION For Drupal/Wordpress/Joomla/Vb
   - Crawler For URLs
   - LFI, RFI, and RCE
   - Sql-injection
   - Template-Injection
-  - Basic XSS Check
+  - XSS Check
   - CSRF Scan
   - Brute force directories and files in websites

-Note : This Framework Tries To Follow the Standard OWASP Meth.
-For Pen testing

 ### What Tools It Automate ?

 Automated Tools Names (Not Yet Completed)